jumosqu12/ScreenPlayArchitecture/README.md

 # Scaffolding of ScreenPlay Architecture

-Gradle plugin to create a java application based on ScreenPlay Architecture following our best practices.
+The Gradle plugin enables the creation of Java applications based on the Screenplay Architecture, adhering to our best practices.

-Bancolombia's technical team enables the ScreenPlay Architecture plugin as a tool that serves any programmer, organization, and anyone looking to implement test automations under the Screenplay design pattern making use of programming and programming best practices.
-SOLID Principles.
+Bancolombia's technical team has developed the Screenplay Architecture plugin as a tool designed for programmers, organizations, and anyone seeking to implement test automation using the Screenplay design pattern while following programming best practices, including SOLID principles.

-ScreenPlay Architecture is an open source plugin, which allows the entire community of programmers to contribute to the development of improvements, new practices, functionalities and other contributions that make the plugin a robust and useful tool for the entire community.
+The Screenplay Architecture plugin is open-source, allowing the programming community to contribute to its development.
+These contributions may include improvements, new practices, added functionalities, and other enhancements that make the plugin a robust and valuable tool for the entire community.

+## License
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for detail.

 - [Scaffolding of ScreenPlay Architecture](#Scaffolding-of-ScreenPlay-Architecture)
 - [Plugin Implementation](#plugin-implementation)